 In 2006, a feature film adaptation of White Noise reached the preproduction stage, but then the plans fell through and the novel was never filmed.
 Whether it will be filmed in the future is unknown.

 Don DeLillo has written over a dozen novels.
-He still writes at the age of 74.
+He still writes at the age of 77.
 His latest novel, Point Omega, was published in February of 2010.
 He's currently working on a new novel.

 Quote Of The Day